The Copper Mark is an independent entity and builds on the advice of our multi-stakeholder Advisory Council.

 FUNDING MODEL

-The Copper Mark is financed primarily through annual fees of participating Copper Producers.
+The Copper Mark is financed primarily through annual fees of participants.
 The annual fee applies for each participating site and depends on the type and size of the operation.
 Details on the fee schedule can be accessed here.
-In addition, the Copper Mark benefits from a capital loan facility from the International Copper Association (ICA) and leverages funding through joint projects with partner organizations.
+In addition, the Copper Mark benefits from a capital loan facility from the International Copper Association (ICA) and leverages funding through joint projects with partner organizations and grants from funding organizations.

 Read the Copper Mark’s audited financial statements here: